winglang/docsite/blog/2023-02-08-preflight-vs-inflight.md

 down the barriers that get in the way of building applications using cloud services, and bring back the flow for developers.

-One of the main features Wing is that it distinguishes between "preflight code" (code that defines your cloud infrastructure, and runs as part of compilation) – and "inflight code" (code that runs in the cloud, at runtime).
-We believe this distinction – and the ability to write code that reaches across the preflight-inflight boundary using safe abstractions – makes it easier to build scalable cloud applications, both by encouraging best practices, and helping developers avoid common pitfalls.
+One of the main features of Wing is that it distinguishes between "preflight code" (code that defines your cloud infrastructure, and runs as part of compilation) and "inflight code" (code that runs in the cloud, at runtime).
+We believe this distinction –- and the ability to write code that reaches across the preflight-inflight boundary using safe abstractions –- makes it easier to build scalable cloud applications, both by encouraging best practices, and helping developers avoid common pitfalls.

-One of the important differences between preflight and inflight is that resources can only be created in preflight.
+An important difference between preflight and inflight is that resources can only be created in preflight.
 For example, if you try creating a `new cloud.Bucket()` or `new cloud.Counter()` inside of an inflight method, you’ll get a compiler error message: `Cannot create the resource "Bucket" in inflight phase`.

 **So why doesn’t Wing let you create resources while inflight?**